stevekinney/react-typescript/content/Typing children, an exercise.md

 export default Application;
 ````

-When you're ready, we'll do some exploring to figure which one of these options is the way forward in [Typing children, a solution](Typing%20children,%20a%20solution.md).
+When you're ready, we'll do some exploring to figure which one of these options is the way forward in [the solution](Typing%20children,%20a%20solution.md).